JetBrains/gradle-python-envs/README.md

 8. Creating IronPython environments (only Windows is supported, by default [2.7.7 version](https://github.com/IronLanguages/ironpython2/releases/tag/ipy-2.7.7) is used)
 9. Virtualenv creation from any python environment created
 10. Python from zip creation: downloading archive from specified url, unpacking and preparing to work with
-11. Package installation for any environment or virtualenv
+11. Package installation for any environment or virtualenv with specified install options

 Usage